ibm-cloud-docs/virtual-servers/vsi_provision_public.md

 If you choose any OS, control panel, or software add-ons, they must be compatible with your image to avoid an error when you are ordering your instance.
 For example, you can’t provision a Red Hat image with a Microsoft database.
 {:important}

+Depending on your instance billing type (hourly or monthly), some add-ons might not be available.
+{:tip}

 | Field     | Details     |
 | --------- | ----------- |